Skip to main content

 Title I, Part A Carryover and Waiver

-The General Education Provisions Act (GEPA) Section 421(b)(1) and the Elementary and Secondary Education Act (ESEA) as reauthorized by the Every Student Succeeds Act (ESSA) Section 1127(a), state that not more than 15 percent of the funds allocated to a local educational agency (LEA) for any fiscal year (FY) (but not including funds received through any reallocation), may remain available for obligation and expenditure for one additional FY.
+The General Education Provisions Act Section 421(b)(1) and the Elementary and Secondary Education Act (ESEA) of 1965, as reauthorized by the Every Student Succeeds Act (ESSA) Section 1127(a), state that not more than 15 percent of the funds allocated to an LEA for any FY (but not including funds received through any reallocation), may remain available for obligation and expenditure for one additional FY.
 All remaining funds not expended or obligated by September 30 of the succeeding FY shall be returned to the California Department of Education (CDE).

-The federal fiscal year ends September 30.
+Important: The federal FY ends September 30.
 Unspent Title I, Part A funds become carryover funds on October 1 each FY.

-The CDE recommends that the LEA obligate or expend the entire Title I, Part A allocation within each FY.
+The CDE recommends that the LEA expend or obligate the entire Title I, Part A allocation within each FY.
 LEAs are authorized to carry over up to 15 percent of Title I, Part A funds to the succeeding FY without applying for a waiver.

 • Note: The percentage limitation is applied to the amount of Title I, Part A funds allocated to the LEA, plus any funds the LEA transferred into Title I, Part A from other ESEA programs.